vishakhadhonde9/Git/Session-5] Branching and Merging.md

 - A release branch is created to prepare for a new version or release of the software.
 - It allows for final testing, minor bug fixes, and preparation of release notes.

+## 5] Hotfix Branch -
+- A special type of branch for quickly addressing critical issues in production (such as security problems).
+- It is created from the main branch and merged back quickly after the fix.

 ## Create a branch: Use the git branch command to create a new branch.
      git branch <branch-name>